Avoiding Incidental Take of Bird Nests: from law to practice

 Incidental take is now recognized as a major legal conundrum for many industries, including forestry, agriculture, mining, and utilities.
 Projects involving land clearing, or vegetation management being undertaken by developers, cities, and resorts now commonly commit to avoiding incidental take, and biologists are increasingly hired to mitigate nest loss due to land clearing activities.
 The risk of incidental take can be minimized by guidance from nesting models, and disturbance to nests is sometimes avoided by conducting pre-clearing nest surveys.
 However, all approaches for nest loss mitigation have shortcomings, and it’s unclear what is required under “due diligence” and how this can be demonstrated.

-Who should attend this forum?
+Who attended this forum?

 Speakers & Event Schedule